sylvain-reynaud/ytmdl-api/README.md

 For more, read the [FastAPI Dockerfile documentation](https://github.com/tiangolo/uvicorn-gunicorn-fastapi-docker#environment-variables)

-## Develop

-To run the app in debug mode :

-- Install deps : `pip3 install -r requirements.txt`
-- Run the run with hot reloading : `uvicorn main:app --reload`

 ### Debugging in VS Code

 You can debug the code by pressing F5 key.